M Milo

 Is Milo only a fun bot?

-No. Entertainment features exist, but the stronger product story is community support and operations.
+No. Entertainment features exist, but the core value is community support and operations.

 Who should use it?

-Open-source communities, study groups, volunteer-run servers, and maintainers who need practical tooling.
+Open-source communities, study groups, volunteer-run servers, and maintainers who want practical tooling.